 - You can choose whether or not to use the system controller port to reset the node.
-If you want FailSafe to be able to use the system controller to reset the node, you select the Set Reset Parameters checkbox and provide the following information: - This node: - Port Type: Select L2 (L2 system controller for the SGI Origin 3000), MSC (module system controller for Deskside SGI 2000 and SGI 200), or MMSC (multimodule system controller for rackmount SGI 2000).
+If you want FailSafe to be able to use the system controller to reset the node, you select the Set Reset Parameters checkbox and provide the following information: - This node: - Port Type: select L1 (L1 system controller for Origin 300, Origin 3200C, Onyx 300, and Onyx 3200C systems), L2 (L2 system controller for Origin 3400, Origin 3800, Origin 300 with NUMAlink module, and Onyx 3000 series), MSC (module system controller for Origin 200, Onyx2 deskside, and SGI 2100, 2200 deskside systems), or MMSC (multimodule system controller for rackmount SGI 2400, SGI 2800 and Onyx2 systems).
+See also "Origin 300, Origin 3200C, Onyx 300, and Onyx 3200C Console Support", page 225 - Port Password: the password for the system controller port, not the node's root password or PROM password.
+On some machines, the system administrator may not have set this password.
+If you wish to set or change the system controller port password, consult the hardware manual for your node.